-I’ve been working on a new s’mores dessert for my bakery Sugar BLossom.
+I’ve been working on a new s’mores dessert for my bakery Sugar Blossom Bake Shop.
 You know what that means, right?
 Homemade marshmallows!

 I hadn’t made marshmallows since culinary school (in other words, eons ago), so it was fun to revisit this classic sugary treat.
 It was surprisingly easy to make as most of the work was done by my mixer.
 I recommend making this recipe on a Kitchenaid as there is a lot of whipping required.

 I flavored my marshmallows with vanilla and cinnamon, but feel free to experiment on your own.
 I like jumbo marshmallows so I used an 8×8-inch square pan which made thick marshmallows.
 If you want to make smaller ones use a 13×9-inch rectangular pan or a 10×10-inch square pan.